SpeedReach/dcard-ad-service/README.md

 ```
 make all => build to build dir
 make test => run unit tests
-make test_all => run all tests including integration tests, requires env vars to be set
+make test_all => run all tests, requires env vars to be set
 ```

 ## Environment Variables